databricks/terraform-provider-databricks/docs/guides/unity-catalog.md

 variable "databricks_workspace_ids" {
   description = <<EOT
-  List of Databricks workspace ids to be enabled with Unity Catalog.
+  List of Databricks workspace IDs to be enabled with Unity Catalog.
   Enter with square brackets and double quotes e.g. ["111111111", "222222222"]
   EOT